ruby-grape/grape-swagger-rails/README.md

 To update Swagger UI from its [distribution](https://github.com/wordnik/swagger-ui), run `bundle exec rake swagger_ui:dist:update`.
 Examine the changes carefully.

+NOTE: This action should be run part of this gem (not your application).
+In case if you want to make it up-to-date, clone the repo, run the rake task, examine the diff, fix any bugs, make sure tests pass and then send PR here.

 ### Enabling in a Rails-API Project

 The grape-swagger-rails gem uses the Rails asset pipeline for its Javascript and CSS.
 Enable the asset pipeline with [rails-api](https://github.com/rails-api/rails-api).